bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-privacy.md

 So returning to the probing, so if we agree that probing is a problem, the focus of our paper was the following.
 So from the point of view of the attacker, okay, the basic construction has already been described in prior papers and it works well and it has been shown to work, but one complication that lightning topology may present for the attacker is the so-called parallel channels.
 So the lightning protocol allows two nodes to share multiple channels between them, each with its own capacity, each with its own balance.
-And If the attacker wants to know what balance all these individual channels contain, it is, strictly speaking, not possible with the method I described earlier.
+If the attacker wants to know what balance all these individual channels contain, it is, strictly speaking, not possible with the method I described earlier.
 Because when the probe is being routed through this multi-channel hop, the node, like the first node on the path, is free to choose any of the parallel channels, whichever has enough balance to forward the probe.
 So when the probe returns to the attacker, or rather when the result returns to the attacker, the error happened at the receiver or the error happened previously.
 It is not clear which channel was that.